QuarkNerd/blog/jhill/_posts/2016-04-04-jenny-from-the-blockchain.md

 We can see that Angelina has more than 20 satoshi in her wallet in total, but no single address which holds exactly 20 satoshi.
 What she must do here is pick some addresses totalling 20 or more satoshi which we can spend in this transaction.
 They will be sent to two outputs; one is to an address Brad has provided her, the other is to a new address she will make (for her change).
 Here we have the two new addresses they made.

 {% highlight %}
-1LU8w6o1xF6qxgG72g2CPsq49muH7EqDNE					Brad’s provided address 1KWtwinyjbexk3BrU695ByGWbJYhNLN2bZ					Angelina’s change address
+1LU8w6o1xF6qxgG72g2CPsq49muH7EqDNE					Brad's provided address 1KWtwinyjbexk3BrU695ByGWbJYhNLN2bZ					Angelina's change address

 Here are the addresses which Angelina has chosen to use in this transaction.